Libya owes $1 billion for fuel for revolution

-TRIPOLI Libya imported $1.6 billion worth of fuel during the six months of revolution, including from Qatar and Turkey, and has yet to repay $890 million, the interim oil and finance minister said on Thursday.
+TRIPOLI Libya imported $1.6 billion (1 billion pounds) worth of fuel during the six months of revolution, including from Qatar and Turkey, and has yet to repay $890 million, the interim oil and finance minister said on Thursday.

 "We will give preference to countries and friends that helped us," Ali Tarhouni told reporters.